 In 2001, the Joint Commission, an independent evaluator of more than 16,000 U.S. health care organizations, established an expert advisory panel to develop four core quality measurement areas for hospitals.
 Among these targeted areas was pneumonia, a disease caused by a viral or bacterial infection that fills a patient’s lungs with mucus, thereby lowering the oxygen level in the blood.
 This can lead to breathing difficulty, fever, cough and fatigue.
 To care for our patients with this serious lung infection, we follow a series of recommended treatments.

 In 2006, a national partnership of organizations interested in improving the quality of health care launched the Surgical Care Improvement Project (SCIP), an initiative developed to significantly reduce surgical complications.
-Toward this goal, SCIP members collaborated to develop a standardized list of recommended procedures to promote safer surgery.
+Toward this goal, SCIP members collaborated to develop a standardized list of recommended procedures which we follow to promote safer surgery.